RandomStudio/tether/README.md

 One very useful feature of MQTT is the ability to mark messages as "retained" - usually for as long as the Broker itself is running.

-This can be useful for storing configuration or state information:
+This can be useful for storing configuration or state information, almost like a database or a web server:

 - Whenever state or config data changes, you only need to publish it once.
 And you can do this at any time, not needing to worry which Agents may or may not be "listening" at that moment.
 - Agents subscribed to the topic will get the latest version of the data as soon as they subscribe, e.g. on (re)connection.
 The Broker re-sends the message automatically.